-1.2 Explain three basic issues in developmental science.
+1.2 Discuss three basic issues in developmental science.

-Developmental scientists take different perspectives on three views.
-First, in what ways is developmental change continuous, characterized by slow and gradual change, or discontinuous, characterized by sudden and abrupt change?
+Developmental scientists are concerned with three basic questions about development.
+First, in what ways is developmental change characterized by continuity (slow and gradual change) or discontinuity (stage-like)?
 Second, to what extent do people play an active role in their own development, interacting with and influencing the world around them?
 Finally, is development caused by nature or nurture?
 Most developmental scientists agree that some aspects of development appear continuous and others discontinuous, that individuals are active in influencing their development, and that development reflects the interactions of nature and nurture.

-1.3 Summarize five theoretical perspectives on human development.
+1.3 Summarize six theoretical perspectives on human development.

 Psychanalytic theories emphasize inner drives.
-Freud's psychosexual theory explains personality development as progressing through a series of psychosexual stages during childhood.
-Erikson's psychosocial theory suggests that individuals move through eight stages of psychosocial development across the lifespan, with each stage presenting a unique psychosocial task or crisis.
-Behaviorist and social learning theory emphasizes environmental influences on behavior, specifically classical conditioning and operant conditioning, as well as observational learning.
+Freud's theory focuses on childhood psychosexual stages.
+Erikson's psychosocial theory proposes eight stages of psychosocial development across the lifespan, with each stage presenting a unique crisis.
+Behaviorist theories and social learning theory emphasize environmental influences on behavior, specifically, classical conditioning and operant conditioning, as well as observational learning.
 Bandura's social learning theory suggests that individuals and the environment interact and influence each other through reciprocal determinism.
-Piaget's cognitive-developmental theory describes cognitive development as an active process and proceeding through four stages.
-Information processing theorists study the steps involved in cognition: perceiving and attending, representing, encoding, retrieving, and problem-solving.
-Contextual and systems theories look to the importance of context in shaping development.
-Vygotsky's sociocultural theory emphasizes interactions with members of our culture in influencing development.
-Bronfenbrenner's bioecological model explains development as a function of the ongoing reciprocal interaction among biological and psychological changes in the person and his or her changing context.
-Dynamic systems theory views children's developmental capacities, goals, and context as an integrated system that influences the development of new abilities.
+Piaget's cognitive-developmental theory describes cognitive development as an active process proceeding through four stages.
+Information processing theorists study the processes involved in cognition.
+Vygotsky's sociocultural theory emphasizes cultural interactions in influencing cognitive development.
+Bronfenbrenner's bioecological systems theory examines ongoing reciprocal interactions within people and their changing contexts.
+Dynamic systems theory views people's developmental capacities, goals, and context as an integrated system that influences the development of new abilities.
 Evolutionary developmental psychology integrates Darwinian principles of evolution and scientific knowledge about the interactive influence of genetic and environmental mechanisms.